open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

         type='ConcatDataset', datasets=[labeled_dataset, unlabeled_dataset]))
 ```

-(2) Multi-source dataset sampler.
+(2) Use multi-source dataset sampler.
 Use `GroupMultiSourceSampler` to sample data form batches from `labeled_dataset` and `labeled_dataset`, `source_ratio` controls the proportion of labeled data and unlabeled data in the batch. `GroupMultiSourceSampler` also ensures that the images in the same batch have similar aspect ratios.
 If you don't need to guarantee the aspect ratio of the images in the batch, you can use `MultiSourceSampler`.
 The sampling diagram of `GroupMultiSourceSampler` is as below:

 <div align=center>
 <img src="https://user-images.githubusercontent.com/40661020/186149261-8cf28e92-de5c-4c8c-96e1-13558b2e27f7.jpg"/>